 Advance has existed since the mid-1970s and we can trace our history back to the Abbey National Staff Association and Bradford and Bingley Staff Association.
-Each of those organisations were created by employees of the then Building Societies in the UK who wanted to have an independent employee voice to represent them to the management.
-Over the years the employer has evolved significantly and today the businesses that were once those building societies and their subsidiaries are part of the global Santander banking group and Advance represents their employees in the UK.
+Each of those organisations were created by employees of the then Building Societies in the UK, who wanted to have an independent employee voice to represent them collectively, with management.
+Over the years, the employer has evolved significantly and today the businesses that were once those building societies and their subsidiaries, are part of the global Santander banking group and Advance represents their employees in the UK.

-From almost the very beginning Advance had certificates of independence issued by the UK government's Certification Officer for Great Britain which confirmed their status as an independent trade union and that continues today.
-Along the way Advance has worked with other trade unions in the financial services sector and associated industries to get more for our members.
-We've also worked with colleague trade unions in the Republic of Ireland and elsewhere as Trade Unionism is a global movement where working collectively achieves more.
+From almost the very beginning, Advance had certificates of independence issued by the UK Government's Certification Officer, which confirmed their status as an independent trade union and that continues today.
+Along the way Advance has worked with other trade unions in the financial services sector and associated industries, to get more for our members.
+We have also worked with colleague trade unions in the Republic of Ireland and elsewhere, as Trade Unionism is a global movement where working collectively achieves more.

-The Abbey National Building Society was originally from the South East of England and developed a UK wide operation and was hugely innovative.
-In the late 1980s the society moved the majority of it's growing head office function from central London to Milton Keynes.
+The Abbey National Building Society originally based in the South East of England, developed a UK wide operation and was hugely innovative.
+In the late 1980s the society moved the majority of its growing head office function from central London to Milton Keynes.
 It was the first Building Society to demutualise and became a public limited company in 1989.
 Through the years ANSA has looked after the interest of employees as the business grew from savings and mortgages, further into banking, insurance and other parts of financial services.
 At various times the business expanded into other financial services' products including the Cornerstone estate agency, share-dealing services and a healthcare insurance.
-Business subsidiaries in Spain and Italy, and off shore in the Channel Isles and isle of Man even meant ANSA gained a small number of non-UK members, although the majority of ANSA's members have remained in the core business.
+Business subsidiaries in Spain and Italy, and off shore in the Channel Isles and Isle of Man even meant ANSA gained a small number of non-UK members, although the majority of ANSA's members have remained in the core business.

 The "Union for Bradford and Bingley Staff and Associated Companies (UBAC)" merged with ANGU once more boosting the number of members in the union.
 Santander rebranded the Abbey National businesses as Santander UK and the union renamed itself as "Advance", a name chosen to reflect an organisation that is moving things forward.
 It is also a phrase used for some financial transactions, linking the union to its industry and of course while it tries hard to deliver results through working in partnership with the employer, should disagreements lead to industrial conflict, it also signifies a body confident enough to take the battle to the other side.